FAQ: Idaho-Maryland Mine

 Many people in the area live on wells.
 How will the mine impact water quality and quantity?

 Since the closure of the Idaho-Maryland Mine in 1956, residential neighborhoods have developed around the site.
 There are approximately 300 homes within a 1000-foot radius of the mineral rights boundary area that rely on wells to supply their water.
+And over 500 within a 1/2 mile.
 The geology of this area contains networks of fractures and faults in the rock that fill with water and provide water to local wells.
-The recent experience of the local San Juan Ridge Mine demonstrated that mining can have unpredictable consequences for wells near its operations.
+The recent experience of the local San Juan Mine demonstrated that mining can have unpredictable consequences for wells near its operations.
 Should wells fail or become contaminated as a result of mining activity, affected households would have to connect to another water supplier, most likely NID.
 The impacts and scope of this problem are unknown.
 Rise Gold’s own hydrology study identifies about 200 wells that are predicted to have a drop in ground water levels, and this study has a number of shortcomings.

 How will the mine impact noise and vibration in the area?